theuerc/Website/gitpod/docs/configure/billing/team-billing.md

 # Team billing

-> Team billing is part of [Teams & Projects](/docs/configure), currently in [Beta](/docs/help/public-roadmap/release-cycle).

-> **NOTE**
-> This first iteration of Team billing improves Team plans by:
->
-> 1. Auto-subscribing new members when they join or leave the team.
-> 2. Pro-rata billing for new members who join in the middle of a billing cycle.
->
-> If you prefer to continue to manage membership of [**Team plans**](/docs/configure/billing/team-billing) manually, you can.
->
-> The next iteration of Team billing will replace Team plans with [Pay-as-you-go](/docs/configure/billing/pay-as-you-go).
+> The plans below have been superseded by our [new billing model](/docs/configure/billing).

+> This page is for users who are looking to manage or cancel their existing team billing plans.

 Team billing allows you to pay for your whole team with a single subscription.
 You can choose between the **Team Professional** plan, or the **Team Unleashed** plan.